skalarproduktraum/phd-thesis/chapters/design-and-architecture.md

 ![Volume raycasting schematic, 1. casting a ray through the volume, 2. defining sampling points, 3. calculation of lighting at the sampling points, 4. accumulation of the lit samples into a single pixel and alpha value](./figures/raycasting.png)

-Volume rendering in scenery is done via volume raycasting, where a ray for each screen pixel, originating at the camera's near plane is shot perspectivelly correct through the piece of volumetric data, accumulating color and alpha information along the way.
+Volume rendering in scenery is done via volume raycasting, where a ray for each screen pixel, originating at the camera's near plane is shot perspectively correct through the piece of volumetric data, accumulating color and alpha information along the way.
 The accumulation function is customisable and can be used to realise e.g. the following blending options:

 * _maximum projection_ (MIP), where each voxel data point along the way is compared to the previous, and the maximum kept,
 * _local maximum projection_ (LMIP), where each voxel data point along the way is compared to the previous, and the maximum kept, but only after reaching a user-defined threshold, and